Ecclesiastical award: Eastern Orthodox Church

 Some of these awards have their origin in the Byzantine court, others developed later.
 During the reign of Catherine the Great these awards came to be tied to the stipend which was paid to clergymen.

+Anglican Communion

+In the Anglican Communion, the Church of England awards annually several cash bursaries to ordained ministers, for research.
+The Sussex Heritage Trust awards annually one grant for restoration or repairs to an ecclesiastical building.